Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- At home this year, Seattle has one win against the spread and is 0-4 overall.
+- Seattle has covered the spread once at home, and is 0-4 overall there, this season.

 - Seattle has hit the over once in four home games this year.

-- The Jaguars are winless ATS (0-1) away from home as 3.5-point underdogs or more.
+- The Jaguars are winless ATS (0-1) as 3.5-point underdogs or more on the road.

 Powered by Data Skrive.